ahmadexp/IEEE-3335/09 - Environment/README.md

 ### 9.2.3 - Altitude and Airflow
 - Operating altitude **SHALL** be defined (typically 0–3000 m).
-- Host airflow assumptions **MUST** be documented, including minimum cubic feet per minute (CFM) for heat dissipation.
+- Host airflow assumptions **MUST** be documented, including minimum cubic feet per minute (CFM) for heat dissipation as a function of inlet air temperature.
-- Passive or active cooling methods **SHOULD** maintain oscillator core temperature within calibrated limits.
+- << Cooling methods are a matter of design.
+Only performance matters.  >>

 ---